khalidxp/Wireless-Channel-measurements-in-FET-MMU-corridor/README.md

 # Channel-measurements-in-FET-MMU-corridor
-Dataset for channel measurements conducted at FET-MMU corridor will be added soon.
+Channel measurements conducted at FET-MMU corridor will be added soon.